George Petros

-His art and writing have appeared in Heavy Metal, Thrasher, Paper, Screw, Apocalypse Culture II, ArtSync, and on DEVO album covers.

 Early life

 Petros was born in Chicago, Illinois.
 His father, uncle and grandfather were plumbers and mechanical engineers.
 The family moved to Clearwater, Florida, in 1968.
 Petros returned to Chicago in 1978, where he studied commercial art at Ray-Vogue Institute of Design and worked as an engineering technician for the City of Chicago.
 In 1982 he moved to New York City.